 I love Liz Carlson writing style!
 As she says her friend described her once as “cynical but kind in equal measure”, you can definitely feel that in her writing style.
 She started her blog in 2010 and she documented all her trips in these blogs.
 “My blog is a collection of anecdotes and adventures that will hopefully entertain and make you smile”

 Kiersten is a California native, who left her career in corporate wealth management to travel.
 Like many girls, she was taught to go to college, get a job, get married, have kids and live happily ever after.
 Although she chose a path to live happy now and to explore.

 I love that she is honest and told that she didn’t quit her job, sold her belongings as most of the travelers.
 The beginning for her was not easy and she traveled with hardly any money in the bank till she managed to earn enough money from her blog.

 Christie is a travel writer and photographer based in San Francisco who love colorful landscapes and adventures.
-Her genuine love for sharing her experiences about travel, photography, style and beauty really impress me, because she do that so natural and optimistic.
+Her genuine love for sharing her experiences about travel, photography, style, and beauty really impress me, because she does that so natural and optimistic.

 Kristin is a solo traveler and award-winning expert.
 She traveled the world and she will help you too to have experience will not forget!

 As Hannah & Adam say they write for everybody who believes in Susan Sontag’s quote “I haven’t been everywhere, but it’s on my list”.
 Is it on your list too?

 A guy who left Ireland broke and after about 3 years managed to earn $1m+ from his blogs.
 A guy who manages to change his lifestyle and decided to visit all the countries in the world.